sad-spirit/pg-wrapper/docs/converter-factories.rst

     }

 ``getConverterForTypeSpecification()``
-    This method returns a converter based on manually provided type specification (commonly, a type name).
+    This method returns a converter based on manually provided type specification (commonly, :ref:`a type name <converter-factories-names>`).
     It should throw an exception if a matching converter cannot be found as this is most probably an user error.

     Values accepted as specification are implementation-specific.
 Any implementation should, however, accept